pzchu/Langchain-Chatchat/INSTALL_win_mtl.md

 ## One-time Warm-up
 When you run this applcation on Intel GPU for the first time, it is highly recommended to do a one-time warmup (for GPU kernels compilation).

-In **Anaconda Prompt (miniconda3)**, under the root directory of Langchain-Chatchat, with conda environment activated, run the following commands:
+In **Miniforge Prompt**, under the root directory of Langchain-Chatchat, with conda environment activated, run the following commands:

 ```cmd
 conda activate ipex-llm-langchain-chatchat